The National Gleaning Project

 Further Reading

-CAFS & Vermont Law School
+CAFS & Vermont Law & Graduate School

-The NGP is a project of the Center for Agriculture and Food Systems at Vermont Law School, which supports scholars, practitioners, and students in producing innovative research and legal tools for use by the food and agriculture community.
+The NGP is a project of the Center for Agriculture and Food Systems at Vermont Law & Graduate School, which supports scholars, practitioners, and students in producing innovative research and legal tools for use by the food and agriculture community.

-CAFS offers a comprehensive curriculum in food and agriculture for law and policy students in order to train advocates for sustainable local and regional food systems.
 For more information about the Center for Agriculture and Food Systems, visit our website or contact us.